pypa/packaging.python.org/source/quickstart.rst

 2. Run ``python get-pip.py`` (this will install pip and setuptools) [2]_ [3]_
 3. Run ``pip install virtualenv``

+Why these tools?
+The :doc:`current` on the next page can tell you.

 Create a Virtual Environment
 ============================